pascalwacker/ethz-comp-design-docker/README.md

 It might be, that during the course the need for additional tools inside the container arises.
 If so I'll update the container.
 To get this update, simply run `docker pull pascalwacker/ethz-comp-design-docker:latest`.
 If this didn't solve your problem, let me know, by creating an issue on [GitHub](https://github.com/pascalwacker/ethz-comp-design-docker/issues).

 ### Debugging and known errors
-If there's a permission problem with `main.native`, just delete it and run a `make clear` as well as `make`.
-If you want it as single command: `rm main.native; make clear; make`.
+If there's a permission problem with `main.native`, just delete it and run a `make clean` as well as `make`.
+If you want it as single command: `rm main.native; make clean; make`.

 ## Build it localy
 1) Clone (or download) this repo